LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Project commands

 Project (workspace) commands can be triggered from the command palette by typing 'Logtalk' in the input box to pop up the list of all commands of this extension.
-In this case, the commands resort to the first workspace root folder in the case of [multi-root workspaces](https://code.visualstudio.com/docs/editor/workspaces).
-Alternatively, these commands can be triggered from the explorer/context menu via right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in a Logtalk source file in the Explorer.
+In the case of [multi-root workspaces](https://code.visualstudio.com/docs/editor/workspaces), when triggered from the command palette these commands use the first workspace root folder; when triggered from the explorer/context menu they use the workspace folder containing the selected file.

 |                         Command | Description                                                        |
 | ------------------------------: | :----------------------------------------------------------------- |